oracle/learning-library/solutions-library/peoplesoft-on-oci/README.md

-# PeopleSoft Migration to Oracle Cloud Infrastructure
+# PeopleSoft Migration to Oracle Cloud Infrastructure (OCI)

 ## Introduction
-In this hands on lab, you will be able to bring up and configure a Cloud Manager instance in your tenancy, and provision a new PeopleSoft environment.
+In this hands-on lab, the users are provided with step-by-step instructions on setting up a user group, creating and adding users to a group, and creating a compartment and respective policies in the **Oracle Cloud Infrastructure (OCI)**.
+Subsequently, this guide instructs how to install the Cloud Manager 11 using Marketplace.
+The final section provides the steps to provision a PeopleSoft Environment followed by some simple hands-on exercises for you to get familiar with the system.

-The lab can be divided into the following sections:
+The lab is divided into the following sections:

-Readme: Review the Prerequisites and set up your workstation/laptop

 ## Overview of Labs

-Lab 100: Setup OCI and Review VM shapes available in your account/tenancy.

-Lab 200: Download and run the automation package to configure your tenancy, and deploy Cloud Manager.
-The automation will:

-	a.
-Create a user
-	b.
-Create a group
-	c.
-Create a compartment
-	d.
-Create a OCI policy,
-	e.
-Create network resources – VCN and subnets
+**Lab 100**: Setting up Oracle Cloud Infrastructure.

+**Lab 200**: Creating Identity and Access Management (IAM) resources.

-	f.
-Subscribe to the Cloud Manager Marketplace image
+**Lab 300**: Provisioning the Peoplesoft Cloud Manager using Marketplace.
-	g.
-Create Cloud Manager instance
-	h.
-Bootstrap install Cloud Manager application

-Lab 300: Configure Cloud Manager Settings
+**Lab 400**: Configuring Cloud Manager Settings.

-Lab 400: Subscribe to PeopleSoft Download Channels
+**Lab 500**: Subscribing to PeopleSoft Download Channels.

-Lab 500: Review and Update a Topology
+**Lab 600**: Reviewing and Updating a Topology.

-Lab 600: Create a new Environment template
+**Lab 700**: Creating a new Environment template.

-Lab 700: Create Environment in Peoplesoft
+**Lab 800**: Creating Environment in Peoplesoft.

-An additional Lab - IAM Best Practices is added.
-This lab guides you how to create compartments, users, policies once we log into the OCI console.

 ## Time duration

-Review Lab 600 for details on the resources created by deployment automation.
-This session should take about 90 minutes approximately.

-Lab 400, when you subscribe to download channels, time taken for downloads to complete depends on network speed and the number of subscribed download channels.
-If only one application channel and one PeopleTools channel with only the latest patch is subscribed, then downloads should complete in about 60 to 90 minutes depending on the download speed.

-Lab500, 600, 700, should take you approximately 60 to 75 minutes, you will be able to create a Topology, an Environment Template and provision a new PeopleSoft environment.
+**Lab 100** - 10 mins
+**Lab 200** - 20 mins
+**Lab 300** - 30 mins configuration + 1 hour waiting
+**Lab 400** - 10 mins
+**Lab 500** - 5 mins configuration + maximum 3 hours waiting
+**Lab 600** - 5 mins
+**Lab 700** - 10 mins
+**Lab 800** - 15 mins configuration + 1.5 hours waiting

-## Reviewing Pre-requisistes
+## Reviewing Prerequisite

 1. User already has a tenancy with Administrator user access.

-2. My Oracle Support credentials

-3. Minimum resources in Home region of the tenancy:
+2. My Oracle Support credentials.
+Please make sure that you can successfully login to [Oracle Support](https://support.oracle.com).
+Note down this login credential in a notepad.
+You will use it later to configure Cloud Manager.

+3. User should bring their own workstation/laptop to access the OCI console, PSFT Cloud Manager, and provisioned instances.

+4. User has access to a workstation/laptop with the following installed:

     a.
-4 x VM shapes (VM.Standard2.2 or VM.Standard2.1, VM.StandardE2.2 or VM.StandardE2.1)
+If you have a windows machine, please download Git Bash for Windows from here: https://git-scm.com/download/win

     b.
-1 TB block storage

-4. User brings their own Windows workstation/laptop to access OCI console, PSFT Cloud Manager and provisioned instances.

-5. User has access to a Windows workstation/laptop with the following installed:

-	a.
-Git Bash for Windows - https://git-scm.com/download/win

-	b.
+User must have admin privileges on their laptop to update the **etc/hosts** file to add URL/IP address for PSFT Cloud Manager.
+Please let the team know if you can't get this access.

+    **NOTE: If you don't have admin privileges in your local machine, please make sure to follow the "Windows VM Compute" Lab during Lab 300 before starting Part 6.
+You can use the windows compute to follow this Workshop.
+Please also make sure to install Git Bash in Windows Compute.**

+    You will also need to install **Remote Desktop Connection** in your local machine from this [link](https://www.microsoft.com/en-us/p/microsoft-remote-desktop/9wzdncrfj3ps).

+    c.
 A web browser to connect to OCI web console and Cloud Manager PIA – Firefox or Chrome recommended.

-	c.
-User must have admin privileges on windows laptop to update the ETC/Hosts file to be able to add URL/IP address for PSFT Cloud Manager.